 - Educational programs

 Applicants may collaborate with non-profit entities who are in support of their proposal.
 We are seeking grassroots initiatives that are relatively new (2 years or less) or are in the process of being developed.
-See Application Details section for a more detailed list of initiatives this grant supports.
+See “Application Details” section for a more detailed list of initiatives this grant supports.

-- Applications open: February 18, 2019
+- Applications open: January 26 2021

-- Grants awarded: May 1, 2019
+- Grants awarded: April 2021

 - Must be currently enrolled in Dealer’s Choice